YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 **User Documentation**

-YottaDB/GT.M user documentation consists of manuals and technical bulletins.
-Manuals are updated periodically, and technical bulletins serve as user documentation updates that are available in a more timely manner.
-Current YottaDB documentation is available online at the YottaDB documentation site.
-All current YottaDB/GT.M documentation is accessible on the Internet.
+YottaDB user documentation is organized into Manuals and Release Notes.
+Current YottaDB documentation is available on the YottaDB Documentation site.
 Go to the `YottaDB home page <https://yottadb.com>`_ and click on the Documentation tab under Resources.

-YottaDB/GT.M documentation is organized into manuals, technical bulletins, suggested practices and advisories:
+YottaDB documentation is organized into Manuals and Release Notes.

+- Each software release has accompanying Release Notes to document changes between that release and its immediate predecessor, as well as release-specific information such as Supported platforms.
+While a software release is frozen for all time, e.g., there will never be another YottaDB r1.10, we may update release notes from time to time to correct and clarify the information within.
 - Manuals are published periodically.
-Every user manual incorporates information that is current as of the date of publication, i.e., in principle, a new manual obsoletes technical bulletins older than its publication date.
-- Technical bulletins contain information that is more timely than manuals.
-- Suggested practices are documents we think are wholesome approaches to ways of using YottaDB/GT.M
-- Advisories are information that you should read and act on in a timely fashion - such as security alerts.
+Within manuals with chapters, the content for each chapter is updated independently, reflecting information that is current as of the update date.
+Thus, in principle, release notes prior to the date that a chapter is updated are obsolete with regard to the content of that chapter.

 **Routines in the File System**

 Routines in YottaDB/GT.M are simply files in the file system; they do not reside in databases.
 You can edit routines from the YDB> prompt.
-Start YottaDB/GT.M and at the YDB> prompt, type zedit "hello" and hit ENTER.
-This starts the vi editor editing the source routine for ^hello, /home/gtmuser/.fis-gtm/V6.2-000_x86_64/r/hello.m.
+Start YottaDB/GT.M and at the YDB> prompt, type zedit "greeting" and hit ENTER.
+This starts the vi editor editing the source routine for ^greeting, /home/gtmuser/.fis-gtm/V6.2-000_x86_64/r/greeting.m.
 Use the five key sequence ESCAPE : q !
 ENTER to exit vi without changing the file.

 .. note::
   although vi always puts a newline at the end of your file; other editors may not.
 A YottaDB/GT.M program file should always end with a newline.